danfickle/flyingsaucer/README.md

 SCOPE OF THIS PROJECT
 ---------------------
 To provide the best open-source static, paged HTML renderer around.
 Interactive features have and will be removed.
+We plan to target Java 6.

 TODO
 ----
++ Replace iText with a new PDF library (partially implemented).
 + Support the WOFF font format for embedded fonts.
 + Support MS Word output (maybe).
 + Make cancelable/interrupted support.